 Mollie Faustman spent most of her life writing books for children, painting, holding exhibitions and writing for the daily press and for journals.
 Mollie Faustman made the movements and changes which are usually taken as signs of modernity her own.
 She was vocal in the public discussions of her time, engaging in debates and expressing her opinion both in words and in images.
 For example, she attacked the notorious gossip magazine Fäderneslandet and contributed to getting it closed down.
 She was a significant former of public opinion.
 She made her voice heard and she was listened to.

-Mollie Faustman died in 1966 and is buried at the Skog cemetery in Stockholm.
+Mollie Faustman died in 1966 and is buried at The Woodland Cemetery in Stockholm.